How You Measure Is How You ActKarlen Ruleman

 - How can you prove return on investment (ROI) for your hard work?

 The ‘holy grail’ metric for marketers is ROI.
 It also happens to be one of the hardest to measure.
 At MedTouch we’ve partnered with clients on this journey, and we invite you to hear their stories in our panel webinar, “If All We Want Is ROI, Why Is it So Hard to Get?”
-Register now.
+Listen to the podcast.

 Join Sandra Fancher, our Chief Strategy Officer, to discuss the unique struggles of achieving and proving ROI in healthcare.
 Joining her with valuable insights and expertise are: